List of review-bombing incidents: 2020s

 In January 2024, the PC version of Resident Evil Revelations, originally released in 2013, was review bombed on Steam following a new update from Capcom that added a new DRM package called Enigma Protector to the game, and the discovery that it had already been added to multiple other Capcom games in the months prior, with the company seemingly planning to eventually add it to their entire back catalog as part of a new hardline stance against video game modding.
 In addition to serving as standard DRM, Enigma also prevents the use of mods and results in reduced performance for games that have it.
 In response to the review bombing, Capcom removed Enigma from Resident Evil Revelations and their other games that had it, but stated that this was only temporary and the software would be added again once the performance issues were resolved.

-In April 2024, the PC version of Stardew Valley, a farming simulation game that had received nearly universal acclaim, was review bombed by Chinese players due to issues in Chinese translation of the game in the recent 1.6.4 update.
-According to a few players, some of the translations could be "incorrect" or seen as "rude" to native speakers – causing NPCs to appear meaner than they are supposed to be.
-Additionally, the situation was made worse when the Chinese translation team ignored all feedback and replied in passive-aggressive tone.
+In April 2024, the PC version of Stardew Valley, a farming simulation game that had received nearly universal acclaim, was review bombed by Chinese players due to issues in the Chinese translation of the game in the recent 1.6.4 update.
+According to a few players, some of the translations could be "incorrect" or seen as "rude" to native speakers, causing NPCs to appear meaner than they are supposed to be.
+Additionally, the situation was made worse when the Chinese translation team ignored all feedback and replied in a passive-aggressive tone.
 Eventually, ConcernedApe, the developer of Stardew Valley, apologized and reverted the Chinese translation to the previous 1.6.3 version.

-In May 2024, with the announcement of Take-Two Interactive closing down Intercept Games, the developers of Kerbal Space Program 2, the game was review bombed on Steam.
-Players were noting that with the game at its current state, the closure of the studio meant it was effectively "dead" and warned others not to purchase it.
-Take-Two clarifed to IGN that Private Division will continue to update the game.
-As of November 2025, updates for the game have not continued.
+In May 2024, with the announcement of Take-Two Interactive closing down Intercept Games, the developers of Kerbal Space Program 2, the game was review-bombed on Steam.
+Players noted that, with the game in its current state, the closure of the studio meant it was effectively "dead" and warned others not to purchase it.
+Take-Two clarified to IGN that Private Division will continue to update the game.
+As of April 2026, updates for the game have not continued.